RuBAN-GT/justdi/wiki/register-dependencies.md

 container.register(:factroy_value).use_factory { |_| rand } # with Proc
 ```

-Details about resolving logic you can find at [Resolve dependencies](./resolve-dependencies.md) page
+You can find details about resolving logic at [Resolve dependencies](./resolve-dependencies.md) page